AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data-filters.md

 zendesk_id: 360016505492
 ---

-If you have multiple metrics in Magento BI that need to be filtered in a similar way (e.g., filter out test orders), you can create saved Filter Sets and apply them to the metrics.
+If you have multiple metrics in MBI that need to be filtered in a similar way (e.g., filter out test orders), you can create saved Filter Sets and apply them to the metrics.
 This saves you time as you don’t have to add individual filters when creating or editing a metric.

 See our [training video](https://support.magento.com/hc/en-us/articles/360016730151) to learn more.